hasanur-rahman/investigating_soft_errors_impact_on_DNN/README.md

 This article is accepted in STVR'24.
 This journal is an extension to our PRDC'22 conference paper titled "Characterizing Deep Learning Neural Network Failures Between Algorithmic Inaccuracy and Transient Hardware Faults".

+Authors of this article is: Md Hasanur Rahman, Sabuj Laskar, Guanpeng Li.
+Sabuj Laskar contributed mostly in the artifact.

 DOI of this article is [here](https://doi.org/10.1002/stvr.1873).

 Please cite our article from [here](https://onlinelibrary.wiley.com/action/showCitFormats?doi=10.1002%2Fstvr.1873&mobileUi=0).